meilerlab/vustruct/Container.md

 $ source build_docker_images.bash
 ```

 In the docker instance in which you are working, are many other things that you _might_ do.
-Notably, if you get a build up of lots of dead images clogging local storage, you can do ```docker prune -a``` to clear disk space.
+Notably, if you get a build up of lots of dead images clogging local storage, you can do ```docker image prune -a``` to clear disk space.

 7) You must push your docker image to the dockerhub repo before it can be integrated into singularity
 ```